 Hi Everyone.
 Happy Monday.

-I'll be back on Thursday with another card and some more photographs.
+I'll be back with another card for you tomorrow.
 In the meantime, warm hugs and prayers for those of you who need a little lift tonight.